The Benefits Of Play Therapy: How A Play Therapist Can Help Your Child

 After the client is done, the therapist will utilize talk therapy to discuss what they believe the client was trying to represent with their sand tray.
 It is believed that the client will utilize the tray to express a current fear or problem that they are struggling with.
 The therapist may rearrange things in the sand tray with the client to help better understand the situation or feelings and help the client discuss what they have made.

-Does play therapy help ADHD?
+Can play therapy help treat ADHD?

 While play therapy may help open communication between parents and children with ADHD, it is ineffective in helping children with ADHD manage their symptoms or change their behavior.